Paul-31415/pyb-ntsc/README.txt

  argument of hres=64 for the constructor.
 NOTE: hres should be even if progressive == False (else you'll get a jittery picture)

-On my pyboard, it worked up to hres=124 but not above.
+On my pyboard, it worked up to hres=124 interlaced but not above. after a code refactor, it works up to hres=250 progressive scan, with higher resolutions inaccessible due to both lack of available memory and dac slew rate.

 progressive=False results in ~ 30 fps interlaced with 482 lines vertical resolution.
 progressive=True  results in ~ 60 fps with 241 lines vertical resolution.